seclab-ucr/UBITect/README.md

 # UBITect: A Precise and Scalable Method to Detect Use-Before-Initialization Bugs in Linux Kernel
 Authors: Yizhuo Zhai, Yu Hao, Hang Zhang, Daimeng Wang, Chengyu Song, Zhiyun Qian, Mohsen Lesani, Srikanth V. Krishnamurthy, Paul Yu

 UBITect is a UBI bug finding tool which combines flow-sensitive type qualifier analysis and symbolic execution to perform precise and scalable UBI bug detection.
+For more details, please refer to our paper.
 This repo is our implementation, we conducted our experiment on ubnuntu 16.04, if there's any problem for the experiment, please contact the following author:
 ```
 Yizhuo Zhai
 Department of Computer Science and Engineering